bihealth/sodar-core-legacy/docs/source/getting_started.rst

 complete requirement list, see the ``requirements`` and ``utility`` directories in the repository.
 Listed with minimum versions supported.

+- Ubuntu Linux
+- Library requirements (see utility package or your cookiecutter-django site)
 - Python 3.5
 - Django 1.11.x (**NOTE:** 2.x not currently supported)
 - PostgreSQL 9.4 and psycopg2